Dr. Wiebusch, Micha

 LL.B. in Public/Private Law, University of Antwerp (2008)

 Micha Wiebusch is a senior legal officer at the African Court on Human and Peoples’ Rights, Arusha, Tanzania.
-He is an associate research fellow at the United Nations University Institute on Comparative Regional Integration Studies (UNU-CRIS) and at the Institute of Development Policy (IOB), University of Antwerp.
+He was an associate research fellow at UNU-CRIS and at the Institute of Development Policy (IOB), University of Antwerp.
 He is also a research fellow (PhD) at SOAS, University of London, School of Law.

 Before he was a research fellow (visiting) at the Law Faculty of the University of São Paulo, at the Institute for International and Comparative Law in Africa (ICLA) of the University of Pretoria and at the Institute of African Affairs of the German Institute for Global and Area studies (GIGA) in Hamburg.
 He worked as a legal officer at the African Union Commission in the Department of Legal Affairs and in the Department of Political Affairs.
 He also worked as a constitutional expert for African Union Election Observation Missions, as a consultant for International IDEA and as a research assistant at the Geneva Centre for Security Sector Governance (DCAF).